leejo/leejo.github.io/_posts/2017-03-08-ten_years_with_a_hasselblad.md

 **A backup camera is a necessity for any important work**

 Given what I wrote above this should be clear.
 I purchased the 202FA primarily as a backup camera when I started to travel further afield for the long term projects I am working on.
 Up until now it hasn't needed to be used as a backup, so has been used instead as a secondary camera with a different lens on it.
-There has been moments when the 203FE wasn't functioning but I managed to get it working again by dry firing the camera enough times.
+There have been moments when the 203FE wasn't functioning but I managed to get it working again by dry firing the camera enough times.

 This is not cheap considering the investment in a single medium format body, but then consider travelling to the other side of the world only to have your camera fail.
 Not cheap either.
 Perhaps rent a backup body if you are going on a trip, or even pick up a cheap beat-up second hand body.
 This is trivial with the older film cameras, you can pick one up for a couple of hundred Euros.
 The digital versions?
 Not going to be so easy.